 Millions of people need blood transfusions each year.
 Some may need blood during surgery.
-Others depend on it after an accident or because they have a disease that requires blood components.
+Others depend on it after an accident or because they have a disease that requires certain parts of blood.
 Blood donation makes all of this possible.
 There is no substitute for human blood — all transfusions use blood from a donor.

 Blood donation is safe.
-New, sterile disposable equipment is used for each donor, so there's no risk of contracting a bloodborne infection by donating blood.
+New, sterile disposable equipment is used for each donor, so there's no risk of getting a bloodborne infection by donating blood.

-If you're a healthy adult, you can usually donate a pint of blood without endangering your health.
-Within 24 hours of a blood donation, your body replaces the lost fluids.
-And after several weeks, your body replaces the lost red blood cells.
+Most healthy adults can donate a pint (about half a liter) safely, without health risks.
+Within a few days of a blood donation, your body replaces the lost fluids.
+And after two weeks, your body replaces the lost red blood cells.

 How you prepare